awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

    Make note of both the bucket name and the folder name\.

-## Step 3: Upload Your Backup to Amazon S3<a name="backups-seeding-redis-upload"></a>
+## Step 3: Upload your backup to Amazon S3<a name="backups-seeding-redis-upload"></a>

-Now, upload the \.rdb file that you created in [Step 1: Create a Redis Backup](#backups-seeding-redis-create-backup)\.
-You upload it to the Amazon S3 bucket and folder that you created in [Step 2: Create an Amazon S3 Bucket and Folder](#backups-seeding-redis-create-s3-bucket)\.
-For more information on this task, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)\.
+Now, upload the \.rdb file that you created in [Step 1: Create a Redis backup](#backups-seeding-redis-create-backup)\.
+You upload it to the Amazon S3 bucket and folder that you created in [Step 2: Create an Amazon S3 bucket and folder](#backups-seeding-redis-create-s3-bucket)\.
+For more information on this task, see [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)\.
 Between steps 2 and 3, choose the name of the folder you created \.

 **To upload your \.rdb file to an Amazon S3 folder**